Japan eyes political shakeup after Ozawa forms new party

-The defection of Ozawa and his followers cuts the DPJ's members in the lower house to 250, allowing the party to keep its majority by just 11 seats.
+The defection of Ozawa and his followers cuts the DPJ's seats in the lower house to 250, allowing the party to keep its majority by just 11 seats.

-Ozawa and his party pose less of a threat to the status quo than another new party led by populist Osaka Mayor Toru Hashimoto, whom lawmakers said is emerging as a force to be reckoned with in the next election.
+But Ozawa and his party are seen as less of a threat to the status quo than another new party led by populist Osaka mayor Toru Hashimoto.

-This is Ozawa's fourth political party since 1993, when he broke ranks with the LDP, in which he was a rising star.
+This is Ozawa's fourth political party since 1993, when he broke ranks with the LDP.

 He then devoted the last two decades to creating, and then breaking up, alternative parties to the LDP, earning him the nickname "Destroyer".
 Ozawa's influence has faded lately, partly due to voter distaste for his old-style politics.